The International National Trusts Organisation (INTO)

 The seafront at Porthdinllaen – a National Trust site particularly exposed to sea level rise and other climate hazards

-Each guidance section includes information about different asset types and activity associated with historic estates and landscapes, and provides hazard, impact and options tables for potential climate threats.
+Each guidance chapter includes information about different asset types and activity associated with historic estates and landscapes, and provides hazard, impact and options tables for potential climate threats.
 The guidance also provides case studies and detail on options and thresholds for implementing adaptation measures, as well as useful advice on permissions and consents where statutory obligations apply.

 If you would like this guidance in an alternative format, please call 07977 634046 or email katherine.shingler@nationaltrust.org.uk.

-How to use the climate adaptation guidance
+Introduction to climate change adaptation

 Read the introduction here

-Chapter 1: Places
+Section 1: Places

 Wildfires

-Chapter 2: People and Visitor Activity
+Section 2: People and Visitor Activity

 Higher Temperatures

-Chapter 3: Countryside
+Section 3: Countryside

 The National Trust owns land with complex ecological systems that are continually impacted by surrounding pressures of development, land use and wider environmental issues such as water quality and soil condition.
 The National Trust is working hard to conserve the natural environment and was inspired to create this chapter by existing guidance on climate change adaptation for the natural and farmed environment, created by Natural England.